top of page

 Does enameled cast iron need to be seasoned?

-No. The enamel creates a naturally non-reactive surface that doesn’t require seasoning like raw cast iron.
+No. The enamel coating creates a non-reactive surface, so it does not need seasoning like bare cast iron.

 Can enameled cast iron go in the dishwasher?